Table of Contents

 With multiple courses at hand, a TVET college can prepare students for a wide range of industries, such as

-- fashion,
+- Construction

-What to do After SPM: How to Fund Your Studies
+2. How To Fund Your Studies

 PTPTN

-PTPTN stands for Perbadanan Tabung Pendidikan Tinggi Nasional and is a government institution that offers study loans specifically for tertiary education.
+PTPTN stands for Perbadanan Tabung Pendidikan Tinggi Nasional and is a government institution that offers study loans, specifically for tertiary education.

 However, PTPTN loan applications have certain requirements for you to meet, such as